WSUPhenomics/tuber-ruler/privacy-policy.md

 ## 3. Permissions

-To provide you with accurate measurements and a smooth user experience, Tuber Ruler requires the following permissions:
+To provide you with accurate measurements and a smooth user experience, Tuber Ruler requests the following permissions:

 - **Camera**: Allows the app to capture images of potato tubers for measurement.
-- **Storage**: Used to save measurement results within the app's internal storage, and access user-selected images of potato tubers for measurement.
+-
+We respect your privacy and only request the permissions necessary for the app's functionality.

 ## 4. Data Sharing and Storage

 - **No Data Sharing**: We do not collect, share, or transmit user data to third parties.
 All data processing is performed locally on your device, ensuring your data remains private and secure.
-- **Data Storage**: Measurement results are saved within the app's internal storage.
-This data is not accessible to other apps or services.
+- **Data Storage**: The app accesses user-selected images through the device's standard image picker for measurement purposes.
+Measurement results and a copy of the user-selected image are stored within the app's internal storage.
+The image copy facilitates tuber identification and measurement, allowing users to review previous measurement results.

 ## 5. User Rights

 As all data is processed locally on your device, you have full control over your data.
-Additionally, you have control over which images you share with the app through the image selection process.
+Additionally, you have control over which images you share with the app through the device's standard image picker.

 ## 6. Data Security